sejal-jagtap/de_sql_guidebook/README.md

 **Update Command**

 Explanation:
-We used the UPDATE command to modify existing data — in this case, renaming all countries labeled “USA” to “United States.”
-After the update, we verify the change with a SELECT query.
+The UPDATE statement is used to modify existing records in a table.
+In this case, we correct the country names labeled “USA” to “United States.”
+The WHERE clause ensures only rows meeting this condition are affected (avoid running updates without WHERE, or all rows will change).
+After updating, use a SELECT query to verify that the changes were applied correctly.

+✅ Note: Always back up data or test updates using SELECT first to confirm the filter is accurate.

 ```sql
 UPDATE institutions